markoenix/indicator-kdeconnect/README.md

  7. Menu to send SMS.
  8. Menu to ring and find your phone.
  9. From the device battery menu item you can open KDE Connect settings.
- 10. A small program, `sendvia-kdeconnect` to help sending files and choosing device.
+ 10. A Window, `indicator-kdeconnect -c` to help sending files and choosing device.
  11. A .contractor file, so you can send files from any of elementary OS's applications.
  12. A .desktop file, so you can send files from file manager like Thunar.
  13. Python extensions for Nautilus, Nemo and Caja, you can send files directly from them.